Raising issues at a school level

 - regular meetings with the Education Minister and senior officials from the Education Directorate to raise issues and have input into emerging policies

-- being part of many decision-making groups and government committees, summarised here
+- being part of many decision-making groups, government advisory panels and committees - find out more

 - making formal submissions to official inquiries and government bodies as well as the ACT's annual budget